BartmanAbyss/vscode-amiga-debug/README.md

 Currently this extension only works on Windows due to the included Windows-only binaries of gcc, gdb, elf2hunk and WinUAE.
 Compilation of gcc, gdb and elf2hunk on Linux should be trivial, as gcc and gdb only contain about 10 lines of code modifications. elf2hunk should work on Linux out-of-the-box.
 However, porting the GDB-server contained in WinUAE to FS-UAE could be a bit more work.
 99% of WinUAE changes are contained in `od-win32/barto_gdbserver.cpp|h`.

-Here are the command-lines used to compile the external tools:
+Here are the command-lines used to compile the external tools (MinGW on WSL):

 ### Binutils
 ```